saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 The following section describes the different security approaches used for securing data flow.

 - All sensitive data should be encrypted (e.g. 2048-bit keys).
-- All communications should be performed over HTTPS channel with certificate issued by CA (self-signed certificated not allowed).
+- All communications should be performed over HTTPS channel with certificate issued by CA (self-signed certificates not allowed).
 - All requests from clients should be signed (if possible).
 - The private key should be securely stored on client side.
 In case of possible security breach, the private key should be regenerated and the public key should be updated.